directus/directus/docs/self-hosted/quickstart.md

 - The `ports` list maps internal port `8055` is made available to our machine using the same port number, meaning we can access it from our computer's browser.
 - The`volumes` section maps internal `directus/database` and `directus/uploads` to our local file system alongside the `docker-compose.yml` - meaning data is backed up outside of Docker containers.
 - The `environment` section contains any [configuration variables](/self-hosted/config-options.html) we wish to set.
-  - `KEY` and `SECRET` are required and should be long random values. `KEY` is used for telemetery and health tracking, and `SECRET` is used to sign access tokens.
+  - `KEY` and `SECRET` are required and should be long random values. `KEY` is used for telemetry and health tracking, and `SECRET` is used to sign access tokens.
   - `ADMIN_EMAIL` and `ADMIN_PASSWORD` is the initial admin user credentials on first launch.
   - `WEBSOCKETS_ENABLED` is not required, but enables [Directus Realtime](/guides/real-time/getting-started/index.html).